sacha-muratori/bet-settlement-service/README.md

 The use of an in-memory H2 database simplifies persistence during development while still representing real-world storage interaction.
 All infrastructure dependencies, including Kafka, RocketMQ, and the application itself, are managed within Docker Compose, ensuring reproducibility and ease of setup.
+Due to compatibility issues with the rocketmq-spring-boot-starter dependency, Spring was downgraded to 2.7.15 and Java to 17.

 ## Installation
 ### Pre-requisite